5jt/Tatin/docs/source/get-started.md

 Every piece of software will become obsolete one day.
 Packages are no exception.
 If a package is not needed anymore, or is obsolete because there is a better one available, it's time to mark it as deprecated.

-This can be done with the user command `]Tatin.DeprecatePackage`.
+This can be done with the user command `]TATIN.DeprecatePackage`.
 In short what the user command does is to publish the latest version available yet as a new version with an increased minor version number and an injected flag `deprecated←1`

 A> ### Deleting versus deprecating packages
 A>